Race Day Schedule

-The consumption of beer will be restricted to the Beer Corral.
-Please help us out and enjoy your beer within the specified area.
+The consumption of alcohol will be restricted to the designated after party area.
+Please help us out and enjoy your beer and cider within the specified area.

 Racers LOVE spectators and The Yankee Springs Time Trial is an exciting race to watch.
 Just a short hike can get you to a position where you can watch racers start and finish.
 Slightly longer hikes will take you to technical portions of the course which are always thrilling.
 And don't forget... the expert and elite racers do 2 laps.